common name: papaya fruit fly

 Very little research has been done on the biological control of papaya fruit fly, considering its economic importance.
 One parasitic wasp, in particular, Doryctobracon toxotrypanae Marsh (Hymenoptera: Braconidae), from southern Mexico and Costa Rica, may have potential for control.

-Pheromone lures and traps are a critical part of dealing with fruit fly infestations for monitoring populations, measuring distribution, and acquiring control or eradication.
+Pheromone lures and traps are critical for monitoring fruit fly populations, measuring distribution, and acquiring control or eradication.
 Research in Miami and Gainesville, Florida has resulted in the development of a pheromone lure and functional trap for this species.
 Studies are presently being performed to test female pheromone lures with the addition of host odor chemicals in order to increase the attraction of flies and to improve its performance in competition with males.

-Other control measures have also been suggested for possible research in the future such as papaya fruit without seeds.
+Other possible control measures have been suggested for future research, such as papaya fruit without seeds.
 Due to the strong dependence of larval feeding on the seeds as an early food source, a seedless papaya variety could be explored.
 For similar reasons, thicker pulp could possibly provide enough resistance to hinder the ovipositor from successfully depositing eggs.
 Another suggestion has been to look for varieties of papaya with higher levels of chemicals that are toxic to the larvae.

 - Benjamin FH.
 1934.
 Descriptions of some native trypetid flies with notes on their habits.
 U.S. Department of Agriculture Technical Bulletin 401: 1-95.